List of James Bond novels and short stories: 1996–2002, 2025: Raymond Benson

+In 2025, Benson released a new instalment in the world of Bond, in the form of The Hook and the Eye, which features Bond's CIA colleague Felix Leiter as the main character.
+The story originally released on May 27 as a ten-part serialised e-book released every two weeks.
+It is set to conclude on September 30, before releasing in paperback form on October 2.

+2008–present

-Glidrose twice approached Lee Child, author of the Jack Reacher novels, about writing a Bond novel but he turned them down.
+Glidrose twice approached Lee Child, author of the Jack Reacher novels, about writing a Bond novel, but he turned them down.
 Ian Fleming Publications then commissioned Sebastian Faulks to write a continuation novel, which was released on 28 May 2008, the 100th anniversary of Ian Fleming's birth.
 The book—titled Devil May Care—was published in the UK by Penguin Books and by Doubleday in the US.
 Faulks ignored the timeframe established by Gardner and Benson and instead reverted to that used by Fleming and Amis, basing his novel in the 1960s; he also managed to use a number of the cultural touchstones of the sixties in the book.
 Faulks was said to be true to Bond's original character and background, providing "a Flemingesque hero" who drove a battleship grey 1967 T-series Bentley.

 The American writer Jeffery Deaver was then commissioned by Ian Fleming Publications to produce Carte Blanche, which was published on 26 May 2011.
 The book updated Bond working for a post-9/11 agency, independent of MI5 or MI6.
 On 26 September 2013 the novel Solo, by William Boyd was published in the UK and by HarperCollins in Canada and the US; the book was once again set in the 1960s.
 In October 2014 it was announced that Anthony Horowitz was to write a further Bond instalment.
 The novel, titled Trigger Mortis, is set in the 1950s, and it contains material written, but previously unreleased, by Fleming.
 In February 2018, it was announced that a second Horowitz novel, again building upon unpublished Fleming and this time a prequel to Casino Royale, titled Forever and a Day would be published by Jonathan Cape on 31 May 2018.
 On 28 May 2021, it was announced that Horowitz is writing a third James Bond book, taking place after Ian Fleming's final Bond novel, The Man with the Golden Gun.
-On 16 December 2021, it was announced the novel titled With a Mind to Kill is set for release on 26 May 2022.
-It was followed only a few months later, in April 2023, with Double or Nothing by Kim Sherwood.
+On 16 December 2021, it was announced the novel titled With a Mind to Kill was set for release on 26 May 2022.

+On His Majesty's Secret Service by Charlie Higson was released in May 2023 to tie in with the coronation of King Charles III.